Epping Forest Walks: The Best London Day Hike

 Epping Forest is one of the best day hikes in London and a perfect way to get out of the hustle and bustle of the city to enjoy some serene nature.

 Have you been to Epping Forest?
-What are your favourite Epping Forest walks?
+Have any questions about this walk?
 Add a comment below!

 Wanstead Park is a great place to walk round.
 It has 3 ponds and the remains of Ornamental Water plus a ruined folly and a temple.
 The sense of history you feel as you walk round is fantastic.
 It has an interesting back story, the heiress bankrupted by her husband and dying of unhappiness.
 People often report sightings of her ghost, the white lady, including my husband.
 The nearby Wanstead has a high street crammed with chic cafes and restaurants and a nice park for children.
 A very good day out.